tulane-cmps6610-fall-2025/problem-set-02-arturoAltamirano/answers.md

 4. **Integer Multiplication Timing Results**

-   When prompted with random numbers, subq seems to run in 20-30% faster.
+   When prompted with random numbers, subq seems to run 20-30% faster.
 This is on par with the fact that the Karatsaba algorithm reduces work from n <sup> 2 </sup> work to 1 <sup> 1.58 </sup>

-   You can expect a 25% reduction in workload according to this, but also the fact that the implementation of the algorithm literally drops the operations from 4 to 3, a 25% decrease.
+   You can expect a 25% reduction in workload according to this, but also the fact that the implementation of the algorithm literally drops the operations from 4 to 3, an approximate 25% decrease in workload.

 5. **Black Hats and White Hats**